 - Bringing reading into lessons across the curriculum.

-Teachers are being supported with strategies on how to plan for reading in lessons so that students of all ability can be pushed towards full comprehension and growing knowledge within each particular subject domain.
+Teachers are being supported with strategies on how to plan and deliver accountable reading within lessons.
+This is so that students of all ability can be supported to confidently decode accurately and fluently with comprehension across subject domains.

 - Promoting a love of reading across the school.

 Our ambitious aim is to have a school where all students regularly read for pleasure.
-Promotions to support this ongoing goal include:
+We have created a fluid implementation plan to implement, monitor and sustain our journey towards this aim.
+This plan includes:

 - Quiet Reading within Key Stage 3 Tutor groups for at least 30 minutes a week